Duzgin Bawo

 Duzgin Baba (Duzgin Baba or dial.
 Duzgın Bava, also Kemerê Duzgıni "the rock of Duzgın", Duzgin Baba, دوزگن بابا) is a religious figure among Alevi Kurds, especially in the Tunceli Province.
 He also symbolizes a mountain in Nazımiye, nearby the village Qil.
 The people believe that he disappeared at the top of this mountain, which is known as Kemerê Duzgıni (the rock of Duzgın), Bimbarek (holy) or Kemerê Bımbareki (holy rock) in Zazaki.
 According to local narrations he is the son of sayyid Kures/Kureş who was an ancestor of Kureşan community and his real name is not Duzgın, it is Haydar or Shah Haydar (Zaz.
 Sa Heyder).
 But some researches suggest the opposite of this view.

 Story

 Duzgi was known as a wali in Tunceli where he performed a miracle keramat ('miracle').
 One winter the weather was very bad, bringing on a drought and the people were struggling to feed themselves let alone their animals.
 However, Duzgın's flock seemed healthy.
 His father was curious about how Duzgın kept them healthy.
 One day he followed him and saw that whenever Duzgın shook his staff over the dry earth plants began to grow and the flock fed on them.
 His father was about to leave unnoticed when one of the flock sneezed a few times and Duzgi said; "What's the matter?
 Did you see Kurêso Khurr and that's what made you sneeze?"
-At the same time, he turns round and catches sight of his father and than he runs to the top of the mountain.
+At the same time, he turns round and catches sight of his father and then he runs to the top of the mountain.
 He disappeared 'divinely', out of shame of his father.